 Define “Wear and Tear” in the Lease Agreement

 There’s a nefarious term in lease agreements — “wear and tear.”
 It’s used as if everyone understands and agrees on what it means, but it’s a very vague term in real estate.
 When you use this term, outline exactly what it means based on your unique property and situation.
 Being more specific can help alleviate conflict and disagreement in the future.
-It is illegal to withhold a renter’s security deposit for “normal wear and tear” – so be sure to outline what is “normal” and what is not, in order to protect your rights and ability to fix or
+It is illegal to withhold a renter’s security deposit for “normal wear and tear” – so be sure to outline what is “normal” and what is not, in order to protect your rights and ability to fix or update the property once the tenant moves out.

 Who Is Responsible for Maintenance and Repairs?